briangershon/npm-package-minimal/README.md

 ## To release new version of this package

-Commit your changes in a branch.
-Create PR.
+- create a PR for your branch

-Merge your PR to `main`.
+- merge your PR to `main`

-`git pull` locally.

-Update package version, which then tags it and pushes to GitHub:

-    npm version patch -s -m "my release"
+- on your local machine, run `git pull` to bring down latest `main` changes
+- run `npm version patch -s -m "my release"` to bump the version number (`patch` can be replaced with `minor` or `major` versions), tag it, and push it to GitHub

-Finally, create a release on Github.com to trigger publish action.
+- publish package on GitHub package registry by creating a Release on github.com to trigger publish action